ollarethe4k-dotcom/Multi-Tools/README.md

   <img src="--/one.gif" alt="Multi-Tools Vibe" width="600">
 </p>

-A specialized Windows system administration tool designed for security researchers and bug bounty hunters to modify hardware identifiers and system configurations.

 ⚠️ IMPORTANT NOTICES
 WINDOWS ONLY: This tool is designed exclusively for Windows 10 and 11.
-Do not attempt to run this on Linux or macOS.

 UNDER DEVELOPMENT (Beta): This tool is currently in active development.
 While core features are functional, users may encounter bugs or unexpected behavior.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------